Lew-Lab/RoSE-O/README.md

 RoSE-O (**R**obust **S**tatistical **E**stimation algorithm for single-molecule **O**rientation measurement) is a software package written in MATLAB to analyze single-molecule orientation & localization microscopy (SMLM) data.

 ## Getting started
-Copy the package in a folder on MATLAB path.
+Copy the package in a folder on MATLAB path (tested on MATLAB 2018a).
 Run `startup.m`.
 For a basic usage, please refer to `doc` folder.

 ## License